nitrophenol/subtitle_search_engine/README.md

-# subtitle_search_engine
+# Subtitle Search Engine

-Subtitle Search Engine is a Django-based web application designed for uploading, processing, and searching videos based on subtitles.
+Subtitle Search Engine is a Django-based web application that enables users to upload videos, process them in the background, and search for specific phrases within the video subtitles.
+The application utilizes the ccextractor binary for subtitle extraction, ensuring accurate and efficient keyword indexing.
+Processed videos are stored in Amazon S3, and subtitle information is stored in DynamoDB.
+The backend processing is optimized for low-latency HTTP requests, with a maximum latency of approximately 1 second.

 ## Features